 - When the investor expects the market to be in the bearish state, then the strategy that can be used in order to make the profit is the Long Put strategy.
 This strategy is opposite to that of the Long Call strategy, which is suitable when the investor expects the market to be in a bullish state.
 In the case of this trading strategy, the investor tries to hold the position where it could be benefited from the decrease in the underlying asset’s price.
 This strategy gives the right of selling the underlying asset to the buyer of the option where the amount of risk involved is limited to the amount of premium paid for buying the option, while rewards that could be earned are unlimited.

 - This is similar to that of the short-selling of stock, but the strategy of a long put may be favorable over short selling because the amount of risk involved is limited to the amount of premium paid includes with lower investment.
 However, there prevail some challenges like it has an expiry date, so the same cannot be held for an indefinite time like the stock.

 Example of Long put

 Shares of the company ABC is trading in the market $100.
 There is an investor who is having $300 with him, expecting the bearish trend in the market and fall in the price of the shares of the company ABC.
-At the money put of the stock of the company, ABC with the strike price of $100 is currently trading in the market at the rate of $3 and the contract of 1 put option consists of 100 shares.
-So, the investors invest his $300 for purchasing the 1 put option contract.
+At the money put of the stock of the company, ABC with the strike price of $100 is currently trading in the market at the rate of $3, and the contract of 1 put option consists of 100 shares.
+So, the investors invest his $300 for purchasing the one put option contract.
 Now, the price of the stock falls to $80 by expiration, and the price of the put option increases to $6 per share.

-Calculate the profit / loss of the investor.
+Calculate the profit/loss of the investor.

-Total Amount invested by investor = $300
+Total amount invested by investor = $300

 - = $6 * 100